kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 ## Alternatives

-- Manually adding/deleting finalizer to/from secrets that shouldn't be deleted in certain life cycle
+- Manually adding/deleting finalizer to/from secrets that are not deleted automatically in certain life cycle
 - Introduce a new kind of reference, like usedReference, and leave addition/deletion of it to users (Similar to ownerReference, but just block deletion and won't try to delete referenced resources through GC, like deleting child on parent's deletion).